-- Completed the entirety of primary, and secondary schooling in a rural area categorised as MM3 or above, and - Undertaken some undergraduate or clinical education in a rural area categorised as MM3 or above.
+- completed the entirety of primary and secondary schooling in a rural area categorised as MM3 or above, and - 2. undertaken some tertiary education in a rural area categorised as MM3 or above.

 When referring to a rural area for this purpose, the Modified Monash Model (MMM) will be used.
-MMM is used to define whether a location is a city, rural, remote or very remote.
+MMM is used to define whether a location is a city, rural, remote, or very remote.